By Andrea Arellano, fellow at the Charlotte Lozier Institute.

 The tension between individual liberty and state interest proved to be a key point of disagreement with Judge Rivera arguing in support of the former and Judge Fahey taking the side of the latter.
 While Judge Rivera agreed to uphold the law, she expressed a firm view that the state has a limited interest in prohibiting access to assisted suicide relative to the need for individual rights, thus taking the opinion that a “right-to-die” did not have protection in the state law as is, but that such a right should exist.
 Such a perspective assumes that individuals should have great liberties when it comes to what Judge Rivera calls “deeply personal choices,” including the liberty to end one’s own life complete with medical assistance in the face of physical suffering.
 While this view might prove alarming to those who understand human life as fundamentally valuable removed from health or ability, Judge Fahey’s opinion offered a strong defense of life and rebuttal of these arguments that can give hope to those who see the threat to vulnerable human life.
 Judge Fahey defended the state’s interest in prohibiting physician-assisted suicide and expanded on the danger legalization poses to vulnerable human life and the medical profession.
 The two opinions reflect the radically different perspectives of physician assisted suicide.
 This case failed to establish a “right to die,” though the struggle to protect vulnerable human life continues in the courts as in society.

 The Myers v.
 Schneiderman decision comes at a time when many states in the country find themselves reevaluating criminal prohibitions against physician assisted suicide.
-Though New York state law continues to define physician-assisted suicide as a criminal offense, many states in the country find themselves to allow patients to seek out death-inducing drugs from a physician.
+Though New York state law continues to define physician-assisted suicide as a criminal offense, many states in the country find themselves considering legalizing the practice to allow patients to seek out death-inducing drugs from a physician.
 These efforts have persisted for many years with limited success.
-Since 1994, there have been more than 200 legislative attempts in 36 states to legalize assisted suicide – However, to date six states and Washington, D.C. have legalized the practice through various means.
+Since 1994, there have been more than 200 legislative attempts in 36 states to legalize assisted suicide – almost all of which have failed.
+However, to date six states and Washington, D.C. have legalized the practice through various means.
 Euthanasia advocates likely will continue to seek legal protections through the courts, ballot initiatives, and legislation for physician assisted suicide or, as they often prefer to say, “death-with-dignity.”